-How can you watch English and European soccer in America?
+How can you watch English and European football in the U.S. for the 2022-23 season, including how to watch soccer on regular TV or live streaming online?
 All you need to know is in this post.

 Let’s start with the Premier League, which is the most-watched league in the world.
-In the United States, the Premier League is on NBC — sometimes on its regular network, sometimes on NBC Sports Network, but quite often on its new streaming service called Peacock.
+In the United States, the Premier League is on NBC — sometimes on its regular network, sometimes on the USA Network, but quite often on its streaming service called Peacock.
 Peacock also has full-match replays.

 Peacock has three levels: a free version without soccer, Peacock Premium with Premier League (and ads), and Peacock Premium Plus without ads.
 If you have a cable package with Xfinity or Cox, you probably already have Peacock Premium.
 If not, you can subscribe at peacocktv.com; it’s $4.99 a month (Premium) or $9.99 a month (Premium Plus).

-I give credit to NBC Sports for their YouTube channel, on which they offer 15-minute Premier League highlight packages that don’t list the final score in the title.
+A great resource to Premier League fans to check out is the NBC Sports’ YouTube channel, on which they offer 15-minute Premier League highlight packages that don’t list the final score in the title.
 That means no spoilers if you missed the game entirely and want to watch the highlights without knowing the result.

 For Spanish-language Premier League broadcasts, look for a few games per week on Universo and Telemundo; check your cable package to see if you have those.

-Watch Champions League and Europa League Soccer in America
+How to Watch Champions League and Europa League Soccer

-CBS has English-language US rights to the UEFA Champions League and Europa League, but almost all of it is behind a paywall.
-All the games (including replays) are on CBS All Access, which is $5.99 per month with “limited commercials” and $9.99 per month with none.
+CBS has English-language U.S. rights to the UEFA Champions League and Europa League, but almost all of it is behind a paywall.
+All of the games (including replays) are on Paramount+, which is $5.99 per month with “limited commercials” and $9.99 per month with none.
 Some of the games will be shown live on regular old CBS.

 For Spanish-language broadcasts, which are offered by Univision, you can stream those through Fubo.tv.

-Watch FA Cup and League Cup Soccer in America
+How to Watch FA Cup and League Cup Soccer in the U.S.

-The FA Cup, League Cup, and some more stuff we’ll discuss soon, are all on ESPN+.
-The League Cup is also known as the EFL Cup or Carabao Cup, and the quarterfinals of the 2020-21 edition are in December.
+The FA Cup, League Cup, and much more are all on ESPN+.
+The League Cup is also known as the EFL Cup or Carabao Cup.

 Related: Full Schedules for the FA Cup and League Cup